ON ALGEBRAIC EQUATIONS ALL HAVING THEIR REAL ROOTS

 (9)

-Similarly we find that form (6) is real foronly if
+Similarly, we find that the form (6) is real foronly if

 (10)

-Let us also note that the second member of inequalities (9) and (10) increases withand tends towards, so if e is outside (in the strict sense) of the interval
+Note also that the second member of inequalities (9) and (10) grows withand tends towards, therefore if e is outside (in the strict sense) the interval

-one of the forms (6) with"" Or"' is real whatever the degree of the polynomial.
+one of the forms (6) withor"' is real regardless of the degree of the polynomial6.

-Taking into account (9) we easily check that if (6) is real. with"the roots of the equation
+Taking (9) into account, it is easily verified that if (6) is real. with"the roots of the equation

 are always included between the roots of the equation

-We have the same property for the form (6) with"' if it is real.
+have the same property for form (6) with"'if it is real.

 We can therefore state the following property:

-The upper and lower limits of the roots are reached only by the equation.
+The upper and lower limits of the roots are reached only by the equationWe

-ifare the smallest and largest root of the boneth derivative, the roots of the given equation are all in an interval of length at most equal to
+Ifare the smallest and largest roots of losnth derivative, the roots of the given equation are all in an interval of length at most equal to

 7.